Wairarapa Bush Rugby Football Union: Ranfurly Shield

 Wairarapa Bush have never held the Ranfurly Shield but Wairarapa held the shield in 1927, 1928 and 1950.
 Wairarapa Bush were beaten 96–10 by Canterbury in a Ranfurly Shield challenge in July 2006.
 In July 2015 Wairarapa Bush challenged Hawke's Bay for the Shield but were defeated 58–7.

-Wairarapa Bush in Super Rugby
+Super Rugby

 Wairarapa Bush along with Wellington, Horowhenua-Kapiti, Poverty Bay, Hawke's Bay, Manawatu and Wanganui make up the Hurricanes Super Rugby franchise.

 All Blacks

 There have been 29 players selected for the All Blacks from the Wairarapa Bush (from 1971) and when the Union was separated as Wairarapa and Bush Unions.